Future changes to bin collections

 When will the changes happen?

-On average, nearly 60% of waste that residents currently put in their refuse bins will be able to be recycled instead.
+On average, nearly 60% of waste that residents currently put in their refuse (general rubbish) bins will be able to be recycled instead.
 This should mean that the bin does not fill up as quickly and needs emptying less often.

 How do you know how much residents put in their bins on average?